SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Instead of a block, you may also specify a single expression, whose value will be returned.
 The parentheses are optional if there is a single param

+<h4>IIFE</h4>

+An immediately invoked function expression (IIFE) uses function scoping to create a fake block scope.
+IIFEs were used for the same reasons as block scope is used generally, and preventing hoisting.
+IIFEs generally use anonymous functions. in JS IIFEs need to force an expression to be able to immediately invoke it (since a declaration cannot be immediately invoked)
+The most common way to force functions to be expressions is via surrounding them in (), but other ways are possible.
+With the introduction ES6 let and const, IIFEs have become mostly irrelevant.

 <h3>Higher-order functions</h3>

 A higher order function is a function that takes a function as an argument, or returns a function.
 All other functions are first-order functions.